awllee/SequentialMonteCarlo.jl/README.md

 ## Specify the model using M! and lG, stating that the maximum
 ## length of the model is 100, and specifying the types of the particle and
 ## particle scratch space.
-The latter is Void in this case as no scratch space
+The latter is Nothing in this case as no scratch space
 ## is required.

-model = SMCModel(M!, lG, 100, Float64Particle, Void)
+model = SMCModel(M!, lG, 100, Float64Particle, Nothing)

 ## Create the SMC input/output struct, specifying the number of particles N as
 ## 2^20 = 1048576, that the algorithm should be run for 10 steps, that 1 thread